Find synonyms Find exact match

 Resistance — Antimicrobial resistance has not been a significant issue in the treatment of GAS.
 No clinical isolate of GAS has demonstrated penicillin resistance, likely due to the organism's lack of altered penicillin-binding proteins and/or inefficient gene transfer mechanisms for resistance [22,23].
 However, streptococcal strains tolerant to penicillin (eg, strains inhibited but not killed by penicillin in vitro, with ratio of minimum bactericidal concentration to minimum inhibitory concentration [MIC] of ≥32) have been described [24-27].
 The clinical significance of such strains is not clear; they have been isolated in the setting of outbreaks in which penicillin treatment failure was observed, but there was no difference in failure rates among tolerant and susceptible strains.
 (See "Antibiotic failure in the treatment of streptococcal tonsillopharyngitis".)

-There have been reports of relatively high levels of resistance to macrolide antibiotics in some regions; given the increasing use of macrolides for treatment of upper and lower respiratory tract infections, clinicians should be cognizant of local patterns of antimicrobial resistance [28-37].
+There have been reports of relatively high levels of resistance to macrolide antibiotics in some regions of the United States and Asia; given the increasing use of macrolides for treatment of upper and lower respiratory tract infections, clinicians should be cognizant of local patterns of antimicrobial resistance [28-37].

 Selection — Oral penicillin V is the agent of choice for treatment of GAS pharyngitis given its proven efficacy, safety, narrow spectrum, and low cost [2,38-42].
 The appropriate duration is 10 days of therapy; dosing is outlined in the Table (table 1).
 This approach is extrapolated from studies performed in the 1950s demonstrating that treatment of streptococcal pharyngitis with intramuscular penicillin prevents acute rheumatic fever [14,20].
 (See "Treatment and prevention of acute rheumatic fever".)